telefonicaid/fiware-orion/docker/docker_swarm.md

 ## Installing a Docker Swarm test cluster

-To deploy on your Linux based system a Docker Swarm test cluster, you can use [miniswarm](https://github.com/aelsabbahy/miniswarm).
+To deploy on your Linux-based system a Docker Swarm test cluster, you can use [miniswarm](https://github.com/aelsabbahy/miniswarm).

 The only pre-requisite are: